-In cloud environments where VMs are hosted by physical servers, the VMs see a new virtual access layer provided by the host machine.
-This new access layer can be typically created via many mechanisms e.g. Linux Bridges or a Virtual Switches.
-The policies of the virtual access layer (virtual network), when set must now be coordinated with the policies set in the hardware switches.
+In cloud environments where virtual machines (VMs) are hosted by physical servers, the VMs see a new virtual access layer provided by the host machine.
+This new access layer can be typically created through many mechanisms, such as Linux Bridges or Virtual Switches.
+The policies of the virtual access layer (virtual network), when set must be coordinated with the policies set in the hardware switches.
 Lenovo's Neutron Plugin helps coordinate this behavior automatically without any intervention from the administrator.
 Figure 1 provides an architectural overview of how Lenovo's ML2 Plugin and switches fits into an OpenStack deployment.